AndersonGrisalesV/Dplace/README.md

 #	📭 Contact

-If you want to contact me, you can reach me through below handle
+If you want to contact me, you can reach me through the handle below

 ![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)